AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/req.rst

         executed, that statement shall be reported as not covered and nothing shall be reported about the decision.

-2       When a decision evaluates to only True or False, it shall be reported
+2       When a decision evaluates to only True or only False, not both, it
-        as only partially covered.
+        shall be reported as only partially covered.
 In this case as in the previous one, the tool shall designate the decision with an unambiguous file-name:line#:col# reference.

 3       When a decision evaluates to both True and False, no decision coverage